Your water heaters pressure relief valve has a vital role to play where safety is concerned.

 For that reason, it is not uncommon for the valve’s washers and other internal components to become damaged over time.

-If the pressure inside your tank does not seem to be a problem, you may need to replace the valve entirely to stop it from leaking.
+If the pressure inside your tank does not seem to be a problem, you may need to replace the water heater pressure relief valve entirely to stop it from leaking.